Kaiser Permanente, Internal Medicine Residency Program, Oakland

 Dartmouth Hitchcock Medical Center

-Kaiser Permanente/Permanente Medicine careers (Oakland, Sacramento, San Leandro, Santa Clara, and Walnut Creek)
+Kaiser Permanente/Permanente Medicine careers in Primary Care, Hospital Medicine, and Subspecialties (Oakland, Sacramento, San Leandro, Santa Clara, and Walnut Creek)

-Fellowships: Geriatrics (Stanford); Rheumatology (UCSF); Palliative Care (UC Davis); Cardiology (UC Davis); Academic Hospital Medicine (UCSF)
+FELLOWSHIPS: Geriatrics (Stanford, UCLA); Rheumatology (UCSF); Palliative Care (UC Davis); Cardiology (UC Davis); Academic Hospital Medicine (UCSF)

 News from Our Graduates